dartdaven/FutureGameExercise/README.md

 All items marked with a "+" are currently implemented

 ## Weapon Design:
-\+ There will be 2 kinds of weapon (Weapon with Ammo Mechanic, Weapon with Heat Mechanic)
+\+ There is 2 kinds of weapon (Weapon with Ammo Mechanic, Weapon with Heat Mechanic)
 \+ Each mechanic represents a component
-\+ Every weapon kind contains its own Widget
+\+ Every weapon has its own Widget
+\+ Player can take different instances of the same weapon class with different Properties

 **Ammo Mechanic Design:**
 \+ When ammo in the rifle equals zero, the weapon does not shoot
 \+ When you press R, ammo from inventory refills lacking ammo in the rifle
-\+ Ammo in the rifle can't be more than 10
+\+ Ammo in the rifle can't be more than 10 (adjustable)
-\+ Ammo in the inventory can't be more than 30
+\+ Ammo in the inventory can't be more than 30 (adjustable)

 **Ammo Widget Design:**
 \+ Widget appears only when you pick up Rifle
 \+ There are 2 numbers on the widget (ammo in the rifle / ammo in the inventory)
-\+ When current ammo becomes 5 the text becomes yellow
+\+ When current ammo becomes less than 40% (adjustable) the text becomes yellow
-\+ When it becomes 2 the text becomes red and flickers
+\+ When less than 20% (adjustable) the text becomes red and !(-) flickers

 **Heat Mechanic:**
 \+ Shoot while the mouse button is pressed via a certain interval
 \+ Interval between shots can be set via blueprint
 \+ The player can't overcome that interval by simply factor-clicking
 \+ Every shot increases the heat bar by a certain amount
 \+ Temperature is constantly dropping
 \+ When the temperature exceeds a certain amount the weapon becomes overheated
-\+ When the weapon is overheated you can't shoot till the temperature drops down to 20% of the temperature range
+\+ When the weapon is overheated you can't shoot till the temperature drops down to 20% (adjustable) of the temperature range

 **Heat Widget Design:**
 \+ Represents bar of the percentage of current weapon Temperature related to MaxTemperature
 \- When the temperature is over 0.6, the bar becomes yellow, when the temperature is over 0.8, the bar becomes red.
-\+ When the weapon is overheated show "Overheated" text, and hide it when overheated cools down
+\+ When the weapon is overheated show "Overheated" text, and hide it when the weapon cools down

 ## Grenade design
-\- Grenade has consumable type and is not considered weapon
-\- Grenade is to be thrown by separate button
-\- Explodes after some time after being thrown
+\+ Grenade explodes after 3 seconds (adjustible) after been thrown
-\- When explodes has blast wave that pushes objects around

-## Inventory design
-\- collectibles have different types (consumables, weapons)
-\- non inventory items should not be stored in other actors that has no inventory component
-\- player should bw able to switch between weapon types
-\- every invetory item has it's limit

-## Collectibles design
+\+ When the grenade explodes, it pushes every dynamic object with physics on a scene in a direction away from the grenade
+\+ Grenade can bounce
+\+ When a grenade hits an object, it pushes it
+\+ Grenade don't explode on hit
-\+ text of amount of consumables is always faced to the player
+\+ Spawn point of the grenade is bound to the Camera
-\+ collectibles are given to player in amount player can carry
+\+ Grenade can be thrown with different strength
+\+ The more you hold the bottom of Grenade Throthing the more the strength of the throw
+\+ The strength of the throw cannot exceed the cap
+\+ There's a Radial widget that represents the strength of the throw

+## Ammo Collectible:
+\+ You can pick up different types of ammo (ammo, grenade)
+\+ When the collectible type is ammo, there's a text number representing how much ammo is left in the collectible
+\+ You can't take more ammo than fits in your inventory
-\+ collectible actor is only destroyed when the amount of the collectible becomes 0
+\+ The ammo collectible actor is only destroyed when the amount of the ammo becomes 0
+\+ Mesh appearance is chosen during BeginPlay in dependence on what type is set

+## Misc:
+\+ Debug messages by simple function/macro
+\- The aspect ratio of the device does not affect on distance to the weapon